dannycab/phy321msu/admin/teachers.md

 * What was the most challenging part of this assignment, and how did you address it?
 This could be related to the content of the assignment, your learning style, etc.
 * What did you learn about your own strengths through engaging with this assignment?
 * What would you do differently if you were to approach this assignment again and why?

+##### Pre-class Reflections

+Before each class week, starting with week 2, you will be asked to reflect on the following questions based on your engagement with the pre-class materials.
+These reflections will be due on the Sunday of each week at 11:59pm ET via the D2L Assignments page.
+The questions are below and we expect a few sentences in response to each for full credit.

+* What was the most challenging part of the pre-class materials, and how did you address it?
+This could be related to the content of the pre-class materials, your learning style, etc.
+* What did you learn about your own strengths through engaging with the pre-class materials?
+* What would you do differently if you were to approach the pre-class materials again and why?
+* What questions do you have about the pre-class materials that you would like to discuss in class?

 #### Midterm Projects (25%)